Right to explanation: European Union

 In any case, such processing should be subject to suitable safeguards, which should include specific information to the data subject and the right to obtain human intervention, to express his or her point of view, to obtain an explanation of the decision reached after such assessment and to challenge the decision.

 However, the extent to which the regulations themselves provide a "right to explanation" is heavily debated.
 There are two main strands of criticism.
 There are significant legal issues with the right as found in Article 22 — as recitals are not binding, and the right to an explanation is not mentioned in the binding articles of the text, having been removed during the legislative process.
 In addition, there are significant restrictions on the types of automated decisions that are covered — which must be both "solely" based on automated processing, and have legal or similarly significant effects — which significantly limits the range of automated systems and decisions to which the right would apply.
 In particular, the right is unlikely to apply in many of the cases of algorithmic controversy that have been picked up in the media.
+The UK has also recently amended its implementation of Article 22.

 A second potential source of such a right has been pointed to in Article 15, the "right of access by the data subject".
 This restates a similar provision from the 1995 Data Protection Directive, allowing the data subject access to "meaningful information about the logic involved" in the same significant, solely automated decision-making, found in Article 22.
 Yet this too suffers from alleged challenges that relate to the timing of when this right can be drawn upon, as well as practical challenges that mean it may not be binding in many cases of public concern.